Next: , Previous: version_bitmap, Up: Top

 %

-% from operations on the same original hash table.
+% which were produced from operations on the same original hash table.

-% However, if the hash table or its descendents will not be used in such a
+% However, if the hash table or its descendants will not be used in such a

 % safe one.